m-mdy-m/Redis-Playground/README.md

 This repository is currently under [insert your preferred license here] ([https://github.com/github/choosealicense.com](https://github.com/github/choosealicense.com)).

-I hope this project proves to be a valua
+I hope this project proves to be a valuable resource for your Redis learning journey as well!